-1Maintenance work is exempted under Sole Invitation under National Land Transport Act 2014 Section 24(1)(a)
+30 Maintenance work is exempted under Sole Invitation under National Land Transport Act 2014 (Cth)

+Section 24(1)(a).

-2 Emergency work is exempted under Sole Invitation under National Land Transport Act 2014 Section 24(1)(c) i
+31 Emergency work is exempted under Sole Invitation under National Land Transport Act 2014 (Cth) Section 24(1)(c)i.

-Appendix I - Infrastructure Procurement Delivery Form Selection Tool

-Sample Questionnaire - For Information Only
+Appendix I - Infrastructure Procurement Delivery Form Selection Tool Sample Questionnaire - For Information Only

-2. Project Questionnaire The goal of this questionnaire is to gather information about the project including scope, timing, staging, budget, assumptions and: i.
-Complete column 'C' and 'D' tilted 'Response' and 'Detailed Explanation to Response'.
-Once the responses are completed, send the completed spreadsheet to infrastructureproc@tmr.gld.gov.au. ii.
-Please do not delete any of the Metric in column A. iii.
-Add any new criteria to the bottom of the table, and iv.
-Avoid providing repetitive responses. ٧.
-2.1 Has the District / Region made any public or non-public announcement about the Contract model or delivery model [yes/no] for this project?
+2. Project Questionnaire

+The goal of this questionnaire is to gather information about the project including scope, timing, staging, budget, assumptions and:

+- i. complete column 'C' and 'D' tilted 'Response' and 'Detailed Explanation to Response'. - ii. once the responses are completed, send the completed spreadsheet to infrastructureproc@tmr.gld.gov.au. - iii. please do not delete any of the Metric in column A. - iv. add any new criteria to the bottom of the table, and - v. avoid providing repetitive responses. - 2.1 Has the District / Region made any public or non-public announcement about the Contract model or Delivery Model for this project?
 Yes / No. If Yes, please describe when and where the announcement was made.
-2.2 Which phase is the project in? (for example, Preliminary Evaluation, Business Case)?
-[Preliminary Evaluation / Business Case] Description Metric Response Detailed Explanation to Response A. Scope A01 Is the scope fully detailed, that is, could it go to pervised Design" now? (if no, why?)
-Please provide detailed explanation here A02 Can the scope be fully detailed (in next six months), that is, could the project go to "Detailed Design"? (if Please provide detailed explanation here no, why?)
-A03 Traffic per day (AADT), and provide response on how high / low it is in your District's context?
-Please provide detailed explanation here